Caledonian MacBrayne: Restructuring

 Several groups have proposed privatising the service, and there has been a long commercial and political struggle with a privately owned company, Western Ferries, which has run a rival unsubsidised service from Gourock to Hunters Quay (near Dunoon) since 1973.
-In 2005, the Scottish Executive put the collective Hebrides routes out to competitive tender, with the Dunoon route being a separate tender.
+To meet EU requirements for competitive tendering, the Scottish Executive put the collective Clyde and Hebrides Ferry Services routes out to competitive tender in 2005.
+As part of this process the Dunoon route was put out as a separate tender.
 Some island and union groups opposed the tendering process, fearing it would lead to cuts in services and could be a prelude to full privatisation.

-During the tendering period, the company of David MacBrayne Ltd, which had been legally dormant for many years, was re-activated on 4 July 2006.
-David MacBrayne Group Ltd acquired the full share capital of NorthLink Ferries Ltd, and took over operations of the NorthLink routes on 6 July 2006.
-Three operators submitted bids for the block of routes, but CalMac retained all its existing routes.
+To enable competitive bidding on an equal basis, Caledonian MacBrayne was split into two separate companies on 1 October 2006.
+Caledonian Maritime Assets Limited (CMAL) retained ownership of CalMac vessels and infrastructure, including harbours, while CalMac Ferries Ltd submitted tenders to be the ferry operator.
+The company of David MacBrayne Ltd, which had been legally dormant for many years, was re-activated as a company wholly owned by the Scottish Government on 4 July 2006.
 During September 2006, David MacBrayne Group Ltd acquired the entire share capital of CalMac Ferries Ltd. Thus, from leaving the hands of David MacBrayne 78 years earlier in 1928, the west coast ferry service returned to the fold in 2006, vastly enlarged.
+The David MacBrayne Group Ltd also acquired the full share capital of NorthLink Ferries, and took over operations of the NorthLink routes on 6 July 2006.
+A further subsidiary company - Rathlin Ferries Ltd - was established by David MacBrayne Group Ltd to operate the Rathlin to Ballycastle service in Northern Ireland.